This Raspberry Jello Mold (“Polly’s Pink Stuff”) is a festive retro recipe that was my grandmother’s specialty, served for every holiday dinner.

 My Aunt Ione was the postmaster in her little town and went to a convention every summer, bringing the whole group along with her, turning the occasion into a couple of weeks of travel time.
 Those were some really enjoyable times for Polly and her friends.
 She has loads of memories and funny stories to tell about all those travels.

-Polly never was”the little wife” type.
+Polly was never the “little wife” type.
 She doesn’t care much for the domestic arts, preferring to read, travel, and work outside her home.
 She was a constant presence in the local courthouse for years and years, working in the Clerk of Court’s office.

 And even though keeping house isn’t her “thing,” she’s always been a really good cook.
 She can make a pot roast that will nearly bring tears to your eyes, and her Chicken Jallop recipe is famous all around our area.